kps333/eScreen-beta/README.md

 <p align="center" style="margin-top: 0px;">
   <img src="https://github.com/kps333/eScreen-beta/blob/main/img/Schema_1.png" width="400" title="logo">
 </p>

-<br>This repository contains the official implementation of the model described in our paper:<br>Decoding the functional regulatory syntax at single-nucleotide resolution through deep learning and genome-scale perturbation.
+This repository contains the official implementation of the model described in our paper:<br>Decoding the functional regulatory syntax at single-nucleotide resolution through deep learning and genome-scale perturbation.
-<br><br>
 For more details read our manuscript or access our [web site](https://escreen.huanglabxmu.com).

 ## Table of Contents